 Use of the breakout cable is optional on the C64.
-If you want to use a PS/2 keyboard or mouse, you'll need it (first version of the chameleon only).
+If you want to use a PS/2 keyboard or mouse, you'll need it.

-If you want to use the ChaCo software with this setup, you also need to connect a mini-USB cable to your PC. (see chapter 7 ChaCo, the Chameleon Control Software)
+If you want to use the ChaCo software with this setup, you also need to connect the mini-USB cable to your PC. (see chapter 6 ChaCo, the Chameleon Control Software)